-- Learning valuable skills and possibility of a career abroad
+Learning valuable skills and possibility of a brilliant career in abroad

 Another key aspect of studying abroad is the possibility that people have the chance to build key professional skills they may not be able to in countries like Pakistan.
 There are boundless opportunities available for all those who wish to seek them and the system is designed in such a way to help you as much as it can and not discourage you at all.
 This motivates students to build skills they otherwise would not be able to acquire.